MichelleMello/michellemello/README.md

 <h1 align="center"> Hi there 👋 </h1>

-<p align="center"> My name is Michelle.
-I'm a journalist working as technical writer.
-Currently, I'm studying HTML5, CSS3, Javascript, Java and Python.</p>
+<p align="center"> My name is Michelle Mello.
+I'm a technical writer in a brazilian TI company.
+Currently, I'm studying UX Design and Web developement.
+Hope to get better and better each day. </p>

 ##
 <div align="center"